-An aneurysm is a bulge in a blood vessel that's caused by a weakness in the blood vessel wall.
+An aneurysm is a bulge in a blood vessel caused by a weakness in the blood vessel wall, usually where it branches.

-As the blood passes through the weakened blood vessel, the blood pressure causes it to bulge outwards like a balloon.
+As blood passes through the weakened blood vessel, the blood pressure causes a small area to bulge outwards like a balloon.

-Aneurysm can occur anywhere in the body but the two most common places for them to form are in the abdominal aorta and the brain (see below).
+Aneurysms can develop in any blood vessel anywhere in the body, but the two most common places for them to form are in the abdominalaorta (the artery that transports blood away from the heart to the rest of the body) and the brain.

-This topic will be focusing on brain aneurysms.
-Read our separate topic for information on abdominal aortic aneurysm.
+This topic is about brain aneurysms.
+Read the separate topic on abdominal aortic aneurysm.

-The medical term for an aneurysm that develops inside the brain is an intracranial aneurysm (some doctors also use the term cerebral aneurysm).
+The medical term for an aneurysm that develops inside the brain is an intracranial or cerebral aneurysm.

-Most brain aneurysms will only cause noticeable symptoms if they split open (the medical term for this is a ruptured aneurysm).
+Most brain aneurysms will only cause noticeable symptoms if they burst (rupture).

-This will then trigger an extremely serious condition known as a subarachnoid haemorrhage, where the bleeding caused by the ruptured aneurysm can cause extensive brain damage and symptoms such as:
+This will then lead to an extremely serious condition known as a subarachnoid haemorrhage, where bleeding caused by the ruptured aneurysm can cause extensive brain damage and symptoms such as:

-- a sudden and severe headache - it has been described as a 'thunderclap headache', similar to a sudden hit on the head, resulting in a blinding pain that's unlike anything ever experienced before
+- a sudden agonising headache - it has been described as a 'thunderclap headache', similar to a sudden hit on the head, resulting in a blinding pain unlike anything experienced before

 - stiff neck